MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 <!-- ====================================================================== -->
 ## Next steps

 To view your verification status, go to [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and then select **Account settings**.
-Continue to build, test, and prepare your submissions while you wait for the verification process to complete.
+You can keep building, testing, and preparing your submissions while you wait for the verification process to finish.
+Review the following extension documents:

 *  [Publish an extension](publish-extension.md)